gabelivan/wp-asset-clean-up/readme.txt

 4. Scripts (.JS) are selected for site-wide unload

 == Changelog ==
+= 1.2.5.2 =
+* Bug Fix: Unload on All Pages of [post_type_here] post type wasn't keeping previous records when choosing new values to unload

 = 1.2.5.1 =
 * Bug Fix: Better accuracy for determining the current post ID and whether the page is the home page